Short Book Series

 CHA Short Book Series – International Themes and Issues

 The Canadian Historical Association in conjunction with University of Toronto Press, Higher Education Division (English language publisher) and Les Presses de l'Université Laval (French language publisher) are sponsoring a series of short books which address themes and issues of international significance.
 Publishing, distribution, and promotion in English and French will be handled by the two presses respectively.
 The books are aimed at universities in North America and beyond, with a readership among undergraduate students and the educated public.
-Authors for this series should be employed at Canadian universities.

 The aim of these books is to provide a short treatment of topics or issues of broad interest in the study of history.
 The approach is comparative, global, or transnational and emphasis is placed on processes that develop through and across societies and polities.